 Certificate of Payment/HOA Payoff Statement.
 The Association shall, within ten (10) business days after written demand, furnish to any Owner liable for Assessments, or such other Person for whom an Owner has given written permission in a form acceptable to the Association, a written statement or certificate signed by an officer or authorized agent of the Association setting forth whether the Assessments relating to a specified Lot have been paid and the amount of delinquency, if any.
 A reasonable charge of fifty dollars ($50.00) or such other amount allowed by law, and provided for in the Rules, may be collected by the Board for the issuance of each such certificate.
 Each certificate/HOA Payoff Statement is conclusive in favor of a Person who relies on the written statement in good faith.

 Special Assessments.
 The Association is expressly authorized to set and collect Special Assessments payable as may be determined by the Association (in lump sums or over a period of time) to pay for any Common Expenses or Capital Improvements.
 Notwithstanding the wording or terms of any notice of Special Assessment, a Special Assessment shall be deemed assessed, for all purposes, on the date that the payment for the Assessment is due.
+The Association may not assess special assessments in excess of $180,000 in any one calendar year without the approval of a majority of the owners who attend a meeting called for the purpose of approving the special assessment.

 Special Assessments to Individual Lots.
 Special Assessments may be levied by the Association against a particular Lot and its Owner for: